-Outcome: Voter Turnout Percent No Automatic Registration - No change (reference 2) Automatic Registration - Newly available within 1 -2 years 0.184 (0.31) Automatic Registration - Newly available 2+ years prior 5.956 (0.47) Note:Model was run with the same controls as it the analysis using the voting ease scale.
-The coeffi-
+Outcome: Voter Turnout Percent No Automatic Registration - No change (reference) Automatic Registration - Newly available within 1-2 years 0.273 (0.31) Automatic Registration - Newly available 2+ years prior 5.965 (0.47)

 Note:Model was run with the same controls as in the analysis using the voting ease scale.
-The coefficients here represent the association between the voting law and voter turnout holding all other covariates constant. p < 0.1, p < 0.05, p < 0.01
+The coefficients here represent the association between the voting law and voter turnout holding all other covariates constant.